1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

      - 1966 many women inspired by Feminine Mystique sounded  NOWW to afvance womens rights
      - Demonstrated with Betty Friedan as presedent.
 7. Roe v.
 Wade -
      - was in 1973, gave women reporductive rights in the US supreme court desition.
-Thi allowed abortion in t
+Thi allowed abortion in the first three monthes of pregnancy.
+     - Still very contentious
 8. Encuentros (Encounters) -

 ___